renatoleme/renatoleme.github.io/_posts/2024-01-10-godel-on-int-prop-calc.md

 # Introduction

 In 1932, Gödel published a brief note showing that the intuitionistic propositional calculus (IPC) cannot be characterized by finite-valued semantics [[1]](#references).
 Although the argument he employed was brilliant, it was presented in an extremely concise manner (merely two paragraphs!), making it challenging to comprehend.
 In the subsequent discussion, I will endeavor to present it in a more detailed fashion, addressing any gaps with additional or alternative definitions and arguments.
-Following Gödel's lead, we will denote the intuitionistic propositional calculus as $\textbf{H}$.
+Following Gödel's lead, we will denote the intuitionistic propositional calculus as \(\textbf{H}\).

 # The strategy

-Suppose there is a matrix for $\mathcal{L}$ which validates those, and only those, formulas that are provable in $\textbf{H}$.
-More formally, we are interested in a finite-valued matrix $\mathcal{M}$ such that,
+Suppose there is a matrix for $\mathcal{L}$ which validates those, and only those, formulas that are provable in \(\textbf{H}\).
+More formally, we are interested in a finite-valued matrix \(\mathcal{M}\) such that,

 $$ \forall \varphi \in \mathcal{L}, \mathcal{M} \Vdash \varphi \iff \textbf{H} \vdash \varphi $$